International Superstar Soccer 2

 International Superstar Soccer 2 is a football video game in the International Superstar Soccer series by Konami.
-Unlike other football games by Konami it only features international teams.
-Initially being released on the GameCube, it became possible to play the game on a Wii also, introducing the game to a new generation of players, as with every original GameCube game.
-Goals could come from a variety of sources; crosses, corners, penalties, free kicks, passing plays, solo runs, lobbed efforts and long range drives.
-The game continued the trend of having player's with different attributes, both visually and with regards to their style on the pitch; pacey wingers out wide, large target men up front, shorter centre forwards trying to cause problems for defenders with their skill running on the ball.
+Unlike other football games by Konami (but following the conventions of the International Superstar Soccer series until that point), it only features international teams.
+Initially being released on the GameCube, it became possible to play the game on a Wii also, introducing the game to a new generation of players, thanks to its universal retrocompatibility with GameCube games.
+The game continued the trend of having players with different attributes, both visually and with regard to their style on the pitch; pacey wingers out wide, large target men up front, shorter centre forwards trying to cause problems for defenders with their skill running on the ball.

+The game was released in Japan as Jikkyō World Soccer 2002.

 Reception

-On release, Famitsu magazine scored the first PlayStation 2 version of the game a 33 out of 40.
+On release, Famitsu magazine scored the GameCube version of Jikkyō World Soccer 2002 a 32 out of 40, and gave the PlayStation 2 version a 30 out of 40.
 Cubed3 gave the GameCube version a 7 out of 10, criticising poor AI on the highest level as well as removal of RPG feature and Scenario mode.